- Annual Conference

 Paper Proposals and Presentations:

-- In order to propose a paper, a paper title, an approximately 500-word proposal, and an approximately 50-word abstract should be submitted online at: http://www.pamla.org/2013/proposals by April 15, 2013 (you will first have to register--proposals submitted before the deadline are most welcome).
+- In order to propose a paper, a paper title, an approximately 500-word proposal, and an approximately 50-word abstract should be submitted online at: http://www.pamla.org/2014/proposals by May 15, 2014 (you will first have to register--proposals submitted before the deadline are most welcome).
+A select number of sessions are extending their deadlines to May 31.

 - The same paper may not be submitted to more than one session.
 However, you may submit different paper proposals to different sessions (as long as you let each session's Presiding Officer know that you have done so, and as long as you remember that you may only deliver a single paper at the conference).